miklosme/papers/src/app/home.md

+# Daily Digest (October 14, 2024)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's kick things off with a double dose of multi-robot madness!

+First up, we're exploring the wild world of [distributed AI learning on edge devices](https://papers.miklos.dev/2410.08651).
+Imagine a swarm of robots working together to map their environment, each one processing data locally and sharing knowledge with its metallic comrades.
+It's like a high-tech game of telephone, but with way more math!
+The key takeaway?
+Decentralized learning is crucial, and uncertainty estimation is the name of the game.

+But wait, there's more!
+We're also tackling the challenge of [explaining multi-robot decisions](https://papers.miklos.dev/2410.08408) to us mere humans.
+The secret sauce?
+Contrastive explanations that compare the system's solution to user-provided alternatives.
+It's like having a robot debate team justify their choices!

+Now, let's shift gears to the realm of language and learning.
+Ever wonder [how language can help AI learn numbers faster](https://papers.miklos.dev/2410.08334)?
+Turns out, clear, action-oriented instructions are the way to go.
+It's like giving your AI a linguistic power-up!

+Speaking of language, we've got a groundbreaking study on [how LLMs form conventions and influence society](https://papers.miklos.dev/2410.09034).
+Spoiler alert: AI agents can develop their own social norms without us even telling them to!
+It's like watching a digital society evolve in fast-forward.

+For all you privacy buffs out there, we're exploring [how LLMs can automate privacy threat modeling](https://papers.miklos.dev/2410.08755).
+Say hello to PILLAR, your new AI-powered privacy guardian!
+It's like having a team of cybersecurity experts working 24/7, but they never need coffee breaks.

+Last but not least, we're venturing into the world of scientific imaging with [LLM-powered ptychography automation](https://papers.miklos.dev/2410.09034).
+It's a mouthful to say, but this multi-agent system is revolutionizing how we tune parameters in complex imaging techniques.
+Science just got a whole lot smarter!

+That's all for today, folks!
+Remember, in the world of AI research, the only constant is change.
+Stay curious, stay informed, and we'll see you next time!

 # Daily Digest (October 11, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a double dose of multi-agent madness: